 Somewhere to review books I'm reading without giving away any spoilers!

 This is posted with sincere apologies to Robert Eggleton as, after reading and reviewing his very different and moving adult novel, ‘Rarity from the Hollow‘.
 I arranged to post an interview with him back in 2015.
 He had the questions but unfortunately his responses got lost in virtual reality somewhere until he queried if I’d posted it and there were his responses in the attachment delivered with his email.
 So, with many apologies again, please read on as his responses are definitely worth reading and there’s additional information about the child abuse prevention program he has supported with funds from his sales of this novel.
+I have updated the cover image, buy links and public author contacts (October 18th, 2017).

 Where did you get the inspiration for your novel?